57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Tiny slider rolls filled with ham and cheese sliders will give grade schoolers a holiday sandwich perfectly sized for their hands and bellies.

-Add a pickle slice to some for the more daring eaters at the party, with a toothpick stuck in the tops to mark which are which.
+Add a pickle slice to some for the more daring eaters at the party, with a toothpick stuck in the tops to mark which is which.

 Best Christmas Party Buffet Ideas